maniartech/InternetObject-js/research/document.md

 const header = doc.header // returns the header

 header.schema // returns the schema object
-header.definitions
+header.$schema
+header.recordCount

 const data = doc.data // returns the data
-const section = doc.sections[0] // returns the first section of the data
+const customers = data.customers // returns the customers sections which is second section in the data

-section.name // The name of the section section.alias // The alias of the section section.schema // The schema of the section section.data // The data of the section

 ```